-First the kids constructed a tower on the cookie sheet using the wooden blocks.
-Then two of the girls sat on either side of the cookie sheet and shook it as if there were an earthquake.
-Not surprisingly, the tower crumbled with very little shaking and the blocks fell.
+- Have two of the kids sit on either side of the cookie sheet and shake it as if there were an earthquake.
+Not surprisingly, when we did this, the tower crumbled with very little shaking and the blocks fell.

 The metal cookie tray is meant to represent a tectonic plate and the shaking represents the shifting that happens with an earthquake.

-Next, we all worked together to construct a tower with interlocking Lego blocks.
-The kids, our boys especially, are always excited when Lego and school collide!
-We made it approximately the same height and shape as the wooden block tower.
-It took much longer of course to make the Lego brick tower, which led to a discussion about how sometimes doing things the right way takes more time.
+- Next, work together to construct a tower with interlocking Lego blocks.
+Our kids, are always excited when Lego and school collide!
+Made it approximately the same height and shape as the wooden block tower.
+For us, it took much longer of course to make the Lego brick tower, which led to a discussion about how sometimes doing things the right way takes more time.

-We set the new tower on the cookie sheet and the same two girls got on either side (in order for the experiment to be as scientific as possible, we wanted to use the same people so they could attempt to create the same earthquake force).
-At first, the girls recreated the same shaking they had the first time and the tower stayed intact.
+- Set the new tower on the cookie sheet and have two kids sit on either side (in order for the experiment to be as scientific as possible, we wanted to use the same people so that they could attempt to create the same earthquake force).
+At first, they recreated the same shaking they had the first time and the tower stayed intact.

-This simple earthquake experiment was an easy way to demonstrate to the kids why buildings in earthquake prone areas need to be built differently to withstand the fallout of the quakes.
+This simple earthquake experiment is an easy way to demonstrate to kids why buildings in earthquake-prone areas need to be built differently to withstand the fallout of the quakes.